jjgecon/vs_code_workflow/README.md

 1. You need a **GitHub account**.
     - Create an account if you don't have one at [https://github.com/](https://github.com/).

     > **Recommendation:** Create an account with your personal email.
-After that, you can connect your `.edu` email to your personal account.
-That way, you avoid any problems with losing access after graduation.
+After that, you apply for *GitHub Education* following these [steps](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student).

 2. You need to have the GitHub Copilot VS Code extension installed.
     - Go to the Extensions tab and search for `GitHub Copilot`.